dssg/cta-otp/README.md

 OTP is an open source trip planning software package, originally developed by [OpenPlans](http://openplans.org/).

-OTP consists of a core transportation routing engine - algorithms that find the shortest/longest/etc. path between location a and b through transit, biking, and other transportation modes - plus two user-facing apps for different use cases:
+OTP consists of a core transportation routing engine - algorithms that find the path between location a and b through transit, biking, and other transportation modes - that powers several user-facing apps for different use cases:

-1. **Trip planner app** (`opentripplanner-webapp`): Basic trip planning, similar to getting trip directions through Google Maps.
+1. **Trip planning app** (`opentripplanner-webapp`): Basic trip planning, similar to getting trip directions through Google Maps.
 The intended user is anyone figuring out how to get from here to there.
 The app finds a route from a single origin to a single destination at a time, and display the route to the user.

 2. **Analyst app** (`opentripplanner-analyst-client`): travel-time maps for transportation planners.
 From a single origin point, this app calculates routes to a grid of destination points, then generates a map overlay color-coded by travel time.
 There are several modes which allow for addition of a second set of routing parameters for comparison.
 The intended users are transportation planners trying to visualize and understand mobility in a given city.
 For an introduction to OTP Analyst, [click here](http://opentripplanner.com/2012/07/visualizing-urban-accessibility-with-opentripplanner-analyst/#.Uh5F9GRASoU).
 OTP Analyst is now being developed by [Conveyal](http://www.conveyal.com/).